 Still servicing a high Home Loan EMI?
 Here’s what you can do.

 Consider switching to an MCLR loan.
-Even though MCLR loans might not be pure floating rate loans, they will be reset more often than base rate loans.
+Even though MCLR loans might not be pure floating rate loans, they will be reset more often than PLR loans.
 You can enjoy lower interest rates on MCLR loans as soon as the MCLR is reset on the reset date.
 On the MCLR reset date, the interest rates prevailing on that particular date will be taken into consideration.
-Also, MCLR will be impacted as soon as the Reserve Bank of India (RBI) changes interest rates.
+Also, as soon as the Reserve Bank of India (RBI) changes interest rates, MCLR will be impacted.
 Good news isn’t it?

 The best way forward would be to choose lenders with the shortest MCLR reset dates.
 When you switch lenders, you might need to pay conversion fees.
 This is for conversion from a base rate to an MCLR rate.